 Overview of the JEE Main 2026 Exam Centres

-Selecting the best JEE Main 2026 exam centre is one of the most crucial choices due to the growing number of applicants each year.
-This year, 323 Indian exam centre cities have been listed by NTA.
+Due to the increasing number of applicants each year, choosing the JEE Main 2026 exam centre is one of the most important decisions.
+The National Testing Authority (NTA) has identified 323 Indian exam center cities for this year.
 Additionally, they have increased the number of test sites abroad.
 As a result, before the registration process began, candidates were informed about the state-by-state list.

 When selecting the exam centres, students are urged to make well-informed decisions.
 Because the degree of tension on exam day will be directly impacted by this.
 In addition to international exam centres, Indian state-specific exam centres are included.